GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ## Approximating PTHA18 max-stage exceedance-rates with the random scenario subset
 ----------------------------------------------------------------------------------

-What do we mean by saying the random scenarios are statistically consistent with the PTHA18?
-The key point is that we can approximate the PTHA18 results using a randomly chosen subset scenarios, which in some cases may contain many fewer scenarios that the full PTHA18.
-This can be advantageous, for example if we need to run new tsunami simulations for all the scenarios to get information at our site of interest.

-To demonstrate this we consider the tsunami max-stage exceedance-rates at the aforementioned point offshore of Tonga.
+To demonstrate how exceedance-rate curves can be approximated from the random scenarios, consider the tsunami max-stage exceedance-rates at the aforementioned point offshore of Tonga.
 Any other location could similarly be chosen.

-In the full PTHA, we can compute the max-stage exceedance rates at this point as:
+In the full PTHA, the `event_peak_stage` exceedance-rate curve at this point is:

 ```r
 stage_seq = seq(0.1, 20, by=0.1)
 stage_exrates_ptha18 = sapply(stage_seq, function(x) sum(event_rates*(event_peak_stage > x)))
 ```

-The analogous calculation using only the random sample is:
+That can be approximated using only the random sample as follows:

 ```r
 stage_exrates_rs_stratified = sapply(stage_seq,